Explorer 33: MOSFET-based telemetry system

-The first of Explorer 33's predecessors in the Interplanetary Monitoring Platform series, Explorer 18 (IMP-A), had been the first spacecraft to fly with integrated circuits onboard.
+The first of Explorer 33's predecessors in the Interplanetary Monitoring Platform series, Explorer 18 (IMP-A), had been the first spacecraft to fly with integrated circuits on board.
 AIMP-1 advanced the state of the art again when it was the first spacecraft to use the MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor), which was adopted by NASA for the IMP program in 1964.
 The use of MOSFETs was a major step forward in spacecraft electronics design.
 The MOSFET blocks were manufactured by General Microelectronics, which had NASA as its first MOS contract shortly after it had commercialized MOS technology in 1964.

 MOSFETs had first been demonstrated in 1960 and publicly revealed in 1963.
 Metal–oxide–semiconductor technology simplified semiconductor device fabrication and manufacturing, enabling higher transistor counts on integrated circuit chips.
 This resolved a growing problem facing spacecraft designers at the time, the need for greater on-board electronic capability for telecommunications and other functions.
 The Goddard Space Flight Center used MOSFETs in building block circuits, with MOSFET blocks and resistors accounting for 93% of the AIMP-D's electronics.
 MOS technology allowed for a substantial increase in the overall number of transistors and communication channels, from 1,200 transistors and 175 channels on the first three IMP spacecraft up to 2,000 transistors and 256 channels on the AIMP-D. MOS technology also greatly reduced the number of electrical parts required on a spaceship, from 3,000 non-resistor parts on IMP-A down to 1,000 non-resistor parts on the AIMP-1, despite the satellite having twice the electrical complexity of IMP-A. While IMP-A through IMP-C had made some use of integrated circuits, the encoders still primarily used discrete transistors (one per package).
-AIMP-1's design put 4,200 semiconductors into 700 packages, reducing the number of individual components that had to be used and the amount of space they occupied.
+AIMP-1's design put 4,200 semiconductors into 700 packages, reducing the number of individual components used and the amount of space they occupied.
 Components were combined into cordwood modules.

 AIMP-1 (IMP-D) improved upon its predecessors' Digital Data Processors (DDPs) and had an Optical Aspect Computer capable of operating in different power-saving modes to reduce load on the satellite's batteries and solar panels.
 As in previous IMP spacecraft, experiments stored data into accumulators which were then read out on a repeating cycle and encoded into pulse-frequency modulation (PFM) signals to be sent to ground stations.
 This cycle was also interleaved with analog transmissions for certain experiments.